egradman/tumulthype-backbone/README.md

       console.log("error in animationSceneLoad", e);
     }

-* finally, each scene should have an onAnimationComplete (or a "continue" button that does the same thing)
+Finally, each scene should have an onAnimationComplete (or a "continue" button that does the same thing)

     try {
       HypeView.animationComplete(hypeDocument);